Illustrative scenario

 Training and timetable generation

 Three training sessions for administrators, teachers, and office staff.
-On the final day, the AI timetable generator ran for the first time.
-A complete, conflict-free schedule for both sections was produced in under four hours.
+On the final day, the AI timetable generator runs for the first time, producing a first conflict-free draft for both sections in minutes for this scenario.

 Results — Six Months On